-In addition to our existing operating fleet, we purchased and are in possession of one Eurocopter EC225, one Eurocopter EC135 and two AgustaWestland AW139s, all of which will become operational in 2012.
-As of June 30, 2012, we had commitments to purchase 12 new helicopters, consisting of two AW139 medium helicopters, five AgustaWestland AW169 light twin helicopters and five AgustaWestland AW189 medium helicopters.
+As of September 30, 2012, we owned or operated a total of 179 helicopters, consisting of ten heavy helicopters, 69 medium helicopters, 41 light twin engine helicopters and 59 light single engine helicopters.
+As of September 30, 2012, we had commitments to purchase 12 new helicopters, consisting of two AW139 medium helicopters, five AW169 light twin helicopters and five AW189 medium helicopters.
 The AW139 medium helicopters are scheduled to be delivered in 2012 and the AW189 medium helicopters are scheduled to be delivered in 2014 and 2015.
 Delivery dates for the AW169 light twin helicopters have yet to be determined.
 In addition, we had outstanding options to purchase up to an additional five AW139 medium helicopters and five AW189 medium helicopters.
 If these options are exercised, the helicopters will be delivered beginning in 2013 through 2016.

 The management of our global helicopters involves a careful evaluation of the expected demand for helicopter services across global oil and gas markets, including the type of helicopter needed to meet this demand.
 As offshore oil and gas drilling and production globally moves to deeper water, more medium and heavy helicopters and newer technology helicopters may be required.
-Our orders and options to purchase helicopters are primarily for medium and heavy helicopters.
+Our orders and options to purchase helicopters are primarily for medium helicopters.
 These capital commitments reflect our effort to meet customer demand for helicopters suitable for the deepwater market.